ed1d1a8d/inverse-scaling-eval-pipeline/README.md

 This repo is for running inverse scaling examples.
 There is a colab set up for it, which you can find in the task spreadsheet.

+It is recommended to use conda (for python version) + pip (for dependencies) for environment management instead of poetry.

 # Running on NYU
 To run on NYU:
 ## Installing